funvill/funvill.github.io/_posts/2018-05-13-wood-frames-stained-glass-windows-project.md

 ---
-title: Wood frames - Stained glass windows project
+title: "Wood frames - Stained glass windows project"
 date: 2018-05-13 00:01:00
 categories:
 - projects
 - stainedglass
+slug: wood-frames-stained-glass-windows-project

 ---

 This post is part of a series on the [stained glass windows project](/projects/2018-stained-glass-window).